Every food Instagrammer wants two things: increase their number of likes per photo and increase their following.

 5. Be yourself.

 Perhaps the best tip I can give you is to just be original and personal.
 This is really the best way to connect with and relate to other Instagrammers.
 Instagram is a more personal form of social media than other platforms.
 So post what you love; don’t post something just because you think it’s going to get you hundreds of likes and new followers.
-Being yourself will help get you the interaction and follower numbers you want with regular and power Instagrammer followers.
+Being yourself will help get you the interaction and follower numbers you want with regular Instagrammer followers.